-Learn five ways to increase your productivity at work and get tips to switch up your daily habits so you can be more effective and efficient, get more done in less time, and finally stop working nights and weekends.
+Learn five ways to increase productivity and create effective and efficient habits so you can get more done in less time and stop working nights and weekends.

-Every time I attend a conference I get asked at least a few times, “How do you get so much done?”
+Every time I attend a conference I get asked, “How do you get so much done?”

-People want to know how I write for various blogs and websites, create a run my courses, manage my family, organize and host large-scale events, create and deliver webinars, co-organize the Sacramento WordPress Meetup and WordCamp Sacramento, travel regularly for work and pleasure, and get all of my regular client work done.
+People want to know how I write for various blogs and websites, create a run program and courses, host workshops, manage my family, deliver webinars, co-organize the Sacramento WordPress Meetup and WordCamp Sacramento, travel regularly for work and pleasure, and get all of my regular client work done.

 I’m not superhuman.
 I don’t have any special abilities that you don’t have.
+I definitely don’t have any more hours in the day.
 I don’t stay up all night or sleep only a few hours (anymore).
-I don’t have a clone.
+And no, I don’t have a clone.

-I am ruthless with my time and focus during the workday.
+I am simply ruthless with my time and focus during the workday.

 But it wasn’t always this way…